SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Now lets assign our discovered Analytics Consumers Groups, Connectors, Topics, and Schema to the domain we created.

 Positive
-: In reality you may have tons of Consumers or Topics, so to ensure we are making the right associations with a domain, we can use the search capability to filter our Analytics objects only.
+: In reality you may have thousands of Consumers or Topics, so to ensure we are making the right associations with a domain, you can use the search capability on the table to filter our Analytics objects only.

 Filter and select Consumer Groups: